lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-02-16-Irrationals.md

 The authors present a simple 19th-century [proof](https://proofsfromthebook.github.io/7) (alternative [source](https://planetmath.org/erisirrationalforrinmathbbqsetminus0)) that relies on nothing other than differentiation and integration.
 I have recently [formalised it](https://www.isa-afp.org/entries/Irrationals_From_THEBOOK.html) for the Archive of Formal Proofs and we can look at some highlights here.

-The proof begines by defining the function
+The proof begins by defining the function

 $$ \begin{align*}
 f(x) &= \frac{x^n (1-x)^n}{n!},